Peedjy/Peedjy/README.md

-I am not a professional developer and development has never been my main activity, but my career has always been punctuated by a whole bunch of small professional and personal projects which allowed me to acquire certain basic skills in many areas. (html/css/web, C/C++, Python, VBA etc…) A very small part of these projects are public, but the majority must remain private because they often contain private or professional data.
+I am not a professional developer and development has never been my main activity, but my career has always been punctuated by a whole bunch of small professional and personal projects which allowed me to acquire certain basic skills in many areas. (html/css/web, C/C++, Python, VBA etc…) A very small part of these projects are public, but the majority must remain private because they often contain private datas.

 <!--
 **Peedjy/Peedjy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.